-The symbolic reasoning module estimates the vehicle's dynamics at each step based on the predicted friction coefficients, terrain geometry, and vehicle model.
-We first show the vehicle's modeling in \sref{ssec:weight-modeling}, calculate the normal force on each wheel in \sref{ssec:weight-transfer}, estimate the friction force in \sref{ssec:wheel-speed}, and integrate these dynamics over time to generate the trajectory in \sref{ssec:integrate-semi}.
+The symbolic physics module computes vehicle dynamics based on the predicted friction coefficients, terrain geometry, and vehicle model. \bl{The physical rules applied in this module serve to guide model training, which will be detailed in \sref{sec:training}.} Here, we first introduce the vehicle modeling in \sref{ssec:weight-modeling}, perform force analysis in \sref{ssec:force-analysis}, and compute the inferred motion in \sref{ssec:integrate-semi}.